-For the 2017 tax year, 9.3 million returns, representing 15.8 million taxpayers, claimed this deduction.
+For the 2019 tax year, 5.1 million returns, representing 8.4 million taxpayers, claimed this deduction.

-This provision conforms to federal law prior to January 1, 2018.
-As of January 1, 2018, federal law limited the deduction for state and local taxes, including real estate and personal property taxes, to \$10,000 per tax return.
+This provision conformed to federal law prior to January 1, 2018.
+For tax years 2018 through 2025, federal law changed and limited the deduction for state and local taxes, including real estate and personal property taxes, to \$10,000 per tax return.
 This provision does not conform to that change.